Haneda Airport: Terminal 3

 Terminal 3, formerly known as the International Terminal, opened on 21 October 2010 (occupying the site of the former 1970 terminal complex), replacing the much smaller 1998 International Terminal adjacent to Terminal 2.
-The terminal serves most of the airport's international flights, with the exception of some All Nippon Airways flights departing from Terminal 2.
+The terminal serves most of the airport's international flights, except for some All Nippon Airways flights departing from Terminal 2.
 The first two long-haul flights were scheduled to depart after midnight on 31 October 2010, from the new terminal, but both flights departed ahead of schedule before midnight on 30 October.
 Terminal 3 is managed by Tokyo International Air Terminal Corporation (東京国際空港ターミナル株式会社, Tōkyō Kokusai Kūkō Tāminaru Kabushikigaisha).

 Terminal 3 has 20 gates with jet bridges, and has airline lounges operated by oneworld members Japan Airlines & Cathay Pacific, Star Alliance member All Nippon Airways, and SkyTeam member Delta Air Lines.
-The terminal has gates 105–114 and 140–149 assigned with jet bridges and gates 131 through 139 assigned for ground boarding by bus.
-Of these, gate 107 has triple jet bridges, enabling Haneda to technically handle the Airbus A380.
-Even so, there are no A380 services regularly scheduled at Haneda due to wake turbulence concerns during busy hours.

 The International Terminal was renamed to Terminal 3 on 14 March 2020, as Terminal 2 began handling some international flights operated by All Nippon Airways from 29 March 2020.